 1. Vast Majority of People Find Romance To Be a Vital Part of Relationships

 Romance can be described as the expression of one’s strong affections, or one’s deep and strong emotional desires to intimately connect with someone.
 As shown in the chart below by adding up the first three columns, 90 percent of respondents in a recent survey agree that romance in a relationship is important.
 From these results, it’s clear that romance holds a strong significance and is an almost universally hoped-for element of a relationship.

 2. Romance May Affect Whether or Not You’re in Love

 Over one-third of the survey’s respondents – 36% – indicated that they would not be in love if the relationship lacks romance.
 This is important to consider.
-Romantic attachment signals strong desire to connect at a profound level and helps fuse the exclusive bond we share with our partner.
+Romantic attachment signals a strong desire to connect at a profound level and helps fuse the exclusive bond we share with our partner.

 3. The Significant of Romance Heightens As a Relationship Grows (Gender Plays a Role, Too)

-Romance, at any stage of a relationship, helps solidify of our bond and reminds us of our relative uniqueness to our partners.
+Romance, at any stage of a relationship, helps solidify our bond and reminds us of our relative uniqueness to our partners.
 Notably, the study revealed that most respondents believe that romance’s level of significance in a relationship grows as the relationship grows.